 Phosphorus is the third most expensive nutrient in swine diets.
-Phosphorus is required for growth, lean tissue deposition, and bone mineralization (Berndt and Kumar, 2009).
-The optimum STTD P tool determines the biological requirement and helps users to compare the economics of their existing STTD P levels with the biological requirement.
-Refer to Section D for detailed information of the optimum STTD phosphorus tool.
+P is required for growth, lean tissue deposition, and bone mineralization (Berndt and Kumar, 2009).
+The optimum STTD P tool determines the biological requirement and helps users compare the economics of their existing STTD P levels with the biological requirement.
+Refer to Section D for detailed information on the Economic Model for Optimum Phosphorus Levels.